terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 ## Warnings

-There is no lifecycle ignore for subscription_ids.
+Lifecycle ignore is switched on for subscription_ids.
 There is currently no ability to dynamically control whether they are ignored or not.

+There is an upcoming azurerm_management_group_subscription_association resource.
+Once available, this module will be simplified to use it.

 The output may be subject to breaking change based on any feedback and issues during the pre-release phase.